Kejriwal's 'subdued' response to CAA-NPR-NRC, Jamia-JNU violence 'smacks of opportunism': Sibal

 He said Kejriwal's somewhat "subdued" response to what has been happening around has not sent the right kind of signals.

-"It smacks of opportunism," said the Rajya Sabha MP, who is a member of the Congress' election and campaign committees for the Delhi polls.
+"It smacks of opportunism," said the Rajya Sabha member, who is part of the Congress' election and campaign committees for the Delhi polls.

 Asked if the massive uproar over the Citizenship Amendment Act (CAA), the National Population Register (NPR), the National Register of Citizens (NRC) and the violence on university campuses will be a major factor in the polls, Sibal replied in the affirmative.